ethz-asl/eth_supermegabot/doc/software_setup.md

 wstool merge eth_supermegabot/dependencies.rosinstall
 wstool up
 ```
 **Note: We are currently reworking some robot-specific drivers.
 Therefore parts of the code are temporarily moved to a private dependent repository [summer_school_private](https://github.com/ethz-asl/summer_school_private).
-Should you require access in the meantime, please contact the maintainers.**
+Should you require access in the meantime, please contact the maintainers.
+If you want to only build/run the perception stack, you can follow the instructions [here](perception_setup.md).**

 Build the workspace (This can take some time, grab a coffee or take a power nap).
 ```